Generalised M\"obius Categories and Convolution Kleene Algebras: Introduction

-Finally, Sections~\ref{s:convolution-kas}--\ref{s:convolution-n-ka} and the conclusion feature comparisons of convolution quantales and Kleene algebras.
-While convolution quantales can be defined on arbitrary catoids, convolution Kleene algebras require Möbius catoids, which still covers many interesting applications.
-An exception are weighted relations or matrices, where the underlying category (the pair groupoid) lacks a non-trivial notion of length.
-The star must then be defined by other means (see \cref{ex:conv-kas}).
-Kleene algebras seem more appropriate than quantales for algebras defined by generators and relations à la rational power series, or for program verification, where the infinite nondeterministic choices supported by quantales are not implementable.
+Sections~\ref{s:convolution-kas}--\ref{s:convolution-n-ka}, Section~\ref{s:star-quantale} and the conclusion feature comparisons of convolution quantales and convolution Kleene algebras.
+While the former can be defined on arbitrary catoids, the latter require Möbius catoids, which still cover many interesting applications.
+Kleene algebras seem more appropriate than quantales for algebras defined by generators and relations à la rational power series, or for program verification, where programs are finitary constructions generated by atomic tests and commands, so that infinite nondeterministic choices supported by quantales are not implementable.